|COMPANION ANIMAL GUIDELINES||EQUINE GUIDELINES||BOVINE GUIDELINES|

 Importantly, these guidelines are independent, and we have no conflicts of interest to declare.
 All peer-reviewed research findings will be considered and critiqued, and guidelines adjusted as we see appropriate for the level of confidence we have in the research completed.
 Where evidence is lacking, this is stated and our recommendations are then based on human literature and expert opinion.

 These have been created to simply serve as guidelines for the practitioner and the veterinary industry.
 As such, they do not have the force of law.
 All guidelines issued here should be regarded as one of several tools a practitioner may take into consideration in the context of his or her practice.
-Many of the recommendation in this guide represent off-label use of antimicrobials.
+Many of the recommendations in this guide represent off-label use of antimicrobials.
 All practitioners are encouraged first and foremost to understand and comply with the laws, regulations and standard of care of their appropriate jurisdiction.
 While guidelines are intended to promote a standard for veterinary practice, lack of adherence to any specific guideline does not constitute grounds for disciplinary action.
 The University of Melbourne and APCAH shall have no liability whatsoever for any guideline.

 - Laura Hardefeldt (firstname.lastname@example.org)